SALT LAKE CITY – By the time Mike Leach had finally finished ripping his team’s effort, he continued by ripping their effort.

 Few can question that assessment after this disaster, a 49-6 Utah victory that easily ranks as the worst of the season and the most damning indictment yet that WSU simply isn’t ready to win.

-The Cougars can forget about a bowl game as their seventh loss assured a ninth consecutive season without a postseason.
+The Cougars can forget about a bowl game now, their seventh loss assuring a ninth consecutive season without a postseason.
 WSU (2-7, 0-6 Pac-12) narrowly avoided the first shutout of Leach’s head coaching career by scoring on the final play of the game, a 5-yard pass from Jeff Tuel to Kristoff Williams.

 “Utah’s a good team, deserves a lot of credit and all that,” Leach said.
 “Utah’s not that good and we’re not that bad, but despite what the score is, they could have beat us by 100.”